Today's Top Gainer

 During the year under review, 4 (Four) meetings of Stakeholder Relationship Committee were held on 09.04.2018, 13.07.2018, 08.10.2018 and 10.01.2019.

 The Board of Directors in its meeting held on May 15, 2017 reconstituted a Corporate Social Responsibility Committee in compliance with the provision of Section 135 of Companies Act, 2013.

 |2.||Mr. Jayvir Chadha||Member||2|

 |3.||Mr. Dilip Burad||Member||2|

-Your Company has appointed M/s V. Khandelwal & Co. as its Internal Auditor.
+During the Year, M/s V. Khandelwal & Co.
+Internal Auditor of the Company has resigned from the Company and Ms. Rupali Jain, Chartered Accountant (MN: 427885) has appointed as its Internal Auditor for the financial year 2018-19.
 The Board has adopted policies and procedures for ensuring the orderly and efficient conduct of its business, including adherence to the Companys policies, safeguarding of its assets, prevention and detection of fraud, error reporting mechanisms, accuracy and completeness of the accounting records, and timely preparation of reliable financial disclosures.

 During the year under review, neither the statutory auditors nor the secretarial auditor has reported to the audit committee, under Section 143 (12) of the Companies Act, 2013, any instances of fraud committed against the Company by its officers or employees, the details of which would need to be mentioned in the Boards report.